 In addition to the ongoing dialogue between parents and teachers regarding daily school happenings, we will also utilize various other forms of communication to keep parents informed about individual, class, and school news.
 The following are some of the ways in which we will communicate events, progress, and general news about our students and our school:

 - School-wide Monthly Newsletter: This monthly publication sent on the first Friday of each month, keeps parents in the know of events and programming throughout the school, not just in their child’s classroom.

 - Weekly Newsletters: These will keep parents informed about their child’s classroom activities, events, milestones, classroom needs, and other important information.

 - E-mail: Teachers will use email to relay information to parents about issues such as school closings, reminders for field trips, school news, and announcements for special activities at the preschool.
 All teachers have The Tree House email accounts, and parents may email their child’s teachers at any time with questions or concerns.

 - Telephone: All teachers and staff are available to speak with parents by telephone when needed.
 Parents will be provided with all relevant school phone numbers.

-- Class Lists: Each family has access to the private, password protected Shutterfly online account which contacts the class list with the names and contact information of The Tree House students and their families.
+- Class Lists: Each family has access to the private roster which contacts the class list with the names and contact information of The Tree House students and their families.
 In the event that a new student is added or a student leaves the school, it will be revised online immediately.